HMS Rodney (29): Bismarck

 On 22 May 1941, Rodney and four destroyers were part of the escort for the ocean liner as she set sail for Halifax.
 The battleship was scheduled to continue onward to Boston for repairs and a refit.
 To this end, the ship carried some of the materials, such as boiler tubes and three octuple "pom-pom" mounts intended for use in her refit.
 She also carried 521 military passengers bound for Halifax, as well as an American assistant naval attaché conveying important documents back to the United States.
-Britannic was taking civilians to Canada and would be bringing Canadian troops and airmen back to Britain.
+On board the ship were also gold bullion from the Bank of England reserves for safekeeping in Canada.